4 critical questions to ask before you design anything

 value-loop

-UX professional Craig Morrison calls it the Value Loop, and he does a great job explaining it in this post.
+UX professional Craig Morrison calls it the Value Loop, and he does a great job explaining it.
 He said, “You can’t just build a one sided business that gives and gives and gives and never gets anything back.
 If you do that, it won’t be long before you don’t exist.
 Customers can’t get value from your product if you can’t afford to continue providing it to them.”

 Conclusion